UmairAsmat/DevSysOpsLabs/PythonAutomation/README.md

 Command:

  	aws configure(after running this command you would be asked to input your access key and security key along with your default region

+**Lab 3: Automating EC2 Instance Management with Python**

+**Objective**:
+Create Python scripts to start, stop, and monitor EC2 instances.

+**Tasks**:
+1. Write a script to start/stop an EC2 instance.
+2. Extend the script to monitor CPU utilization.